Click Here for Halloween Mix #17

 I tried something different this year.
 Each track starts with a sample from a horror movie trailer, hence the name of the movie before the song in the track listing.

 All songs by Professor D are by me.
-There will be a document that has the song list included.
 Hope you enjoy and let me know what you think.
 Feel free to share and pass on the link.
 If you want more, check out the previous year’s mixes links at the bottom of this post.

 I’ve also just uploaded a bunch of music I made on old mixes under The Best of Professor D.

 I’m going to post information about each track all month, so check back in and scroll down to see new entries.